 - Yawning repetitively

 You will see this type of panting in dogs who are scared of loud noises like fireworks or thunderstorms.
 Dogs who are on dreaded car rides and visit the vet may also pant in this way.
+However, many of the same hormones involved in distress are also released during happy excitement.
+Panting or some of those other behaviors mentioned above may also be seen if your dog is anticipating a good snack or going on a walk.
+The key is to look at the rest of the dog's body language.

 Brachycephalic Obstructive Airway Syndrome

 Brachycephalic dog breeds are dogs with flat faces and short noses.
 Dog breeds such as French Bulldogs, Boxers, and Pugs are prone to pant more often due to Brachycephalic Obstructive Airway Syndrome.
+Their narrowed nostrils and upper respiratory tract causes these dogs to have difficulty breathing, so they tend to pant more often due to this difficulty in maintaining lower body temperature compared to other dogs.

-Why is my Dog Panting Excessively?
+Why is My Dog Panting So Much?

-Bloat is a common term for Gastric Dilatation.
-It forms when gas builds up in the gut and is unable to be released.
-A distended stomach is very uncomfortable and is potentially life-threatening if associated with twisting of the stomach.
+- Bloated Stomach: A distended stomach is very uncomfortable and is potentially life-threatening if associated with twisting of the stomach.
 Simple bloat can be intermittent and cause abnormal pressure to body parts including the lungs which will make a dog breathe heavier than normal.
 The pain can also trigger panting.

 Related article: Dog Bloated Stomach Home Remedies [Tips & Prevention Guide]